resource-watch/api-infrastructure/k8s-aws/README.md

 The ALB Ingress Controller will then match that with the ACM certificates.

 You can see logs + debug the process by looking into the pods associated with the `alb-ingress-controller` deployment (`kube-system` namespace).

+## DNS

+Don't forget to add DNS entries that point the ALB containers to the correct name servers.